-Keynote speaker for Vets Now’s ECC Congress in November hopes to be an inspiration
+Last year's ECC Congress keynote speaker hopes to be an inspiration

 Many of those attending Vet Now’s ECC Congress will have battled through the toughest year of their lives.